-Proverbs 30:6 Do not add to His words or He will reprove you, and you will be proved a liar.
+Do not add to His words or He will reprove you, and you will be proved a liar” (Proverbs 30:6).

 VI.
 THE RESULTS OF OBEDIENCE TO THE WORD OF GOD

-This study will conclude with 15 benefits that will result from studying the Word of God, but suffice to say here that God rewards those who are students of His book!
+God rewards those who are students of His book!
+(At CapMin.org, see the Bible study, “Fifteen Benefits of Consistent Bible Study,” published February 22, 2021.)
 Ostensibly, in this Proverb Solomon is instructing every state leader with contrasting truths: destruction awaits those who despise God’s revelation versus rewarding one who fears the Bible.
 There are rewards from God inuring to the life of the one who studies and obeys God’s Word.
-Garrett aptly comments on the meaning of this Proverb:
+Duane A. Garrett aptly comments on the meaning of this Proverb:

 This is a wonderful summary of Proverbs’ formula for success.
-The Psalmist echoes these sentiments when he penned 119:11 & 97:
+The Psalmist echoes these sentiments when he penned 119:11 and 97:

 Much can be gained from Solomon’s insights on this specific subject.
-In these passages from Proverbs, the wisest human who ever lived is attempting to pass along his own awed and humble view of Scripture to his son who would become King.
+In these passages from Proverbs, the wisest human who ever lived is attempting to pass along his own awed and humble view of Scripture to his son who would become king.
 Given this close context to your life, don’t rationalize or spiritualize away the prominent position Scripture must have continually in and throughout your life.
-Again, at the conclusion of this study I will list many more of the results of obedience to the Word of God, i.e. fifteen benefits.

 VII.
 THE BIBLE IS REVELATION FROM GOD